Shivansh8318/Cohort/README.md

-# Navneent CP Cohort - Live Streaming Platform
+# Navnet CP Cohort - Live Streaming Platform

 A modern, feature-rich live streaming platform built for educational cohorts using **100ms technology**.
 This platform provides seamless video conferencing, interactive sessions, and recording capabilities with a beautiful, responsive UI.